yoninazarathy/one-on-epsilon-assets/blog/powers-of-2-and-your-family-tree.md

 $$
 a_{n+1} = a_n - 4\left( \frac{n}{2} - \left\lfloor\frac{n}{2}\right\rfloor \right).
 $$
-Here, $\lfloor x \rfloor$ denotes the "floor function", or the "integer part", of $x$ (in other words, we just round down $x$ to the nearest whole number).
+Here, $\lfloor x \rfloor$ denotes the "[floor function](https://epsilonstream.com/topic/floorFunction)", or the "integer part", of $x$ (in other words, we just round down $x$ to the nearest whole number).
 Implementing this modification in the data used above, going back to the year 1019 would give the number 7,158,278,828.
-More than one billion less than the original model, but still far too high to be reasonable.
+More than one billion less than the original model, but still far too high to be realistic.
+The art is to now introduce further modifications to approach some kind of realism.
+Without explicit data, though, this is not really feasible.
+Maybe you can try some othere variants and see if you can come up with mathematical formulae that take into account your new assumptions.

-I have a brother who is interested in our family tree, although he refers to it as the family briar patch.
+I have a brother who is keenly interested in our family tree, although he refers to it as the family briar patch.
 Next time you pass by a stranger in the street, perhaps now you cannot help but wonder how distantly you might be related.